 How can you improve your gut health while expecting?

-Typically, doctors only recommend a daily prenatal vitamin, which is of course, both necessary and warranted, but don’t even mention probiotics.
+Typically, doctors only recommend a daily prenatal vitamin, which is of course, both necessary and warranted, but do not even mention probiotics.
 The issue?

 “The simplistic approach by most medical professionals not to discuss probiotics and prebiotics with their patients is unfortunate,” says Firshein.
 “But in part is due to the research that is currently available, suggesting that we really don’t understand how these complex and different organisms work with each other symbiotically and antagonistically to produce their health benefits.”